chiravdave/llms/Mistral/README.md

 # Mistral
-This repository includes a pytorch implementation of Mistral model.
+This repository includes a pytorch implementation of Mistral models (Base + Mixture Of Experts).
 The dataset used in the training of the model is based on dialogues from a play.
 The model is a miniature version of the actual Mistral due to infrastructure constraints.

+## Mistral Base

 * Epochs = 30
 * Batch Size = 32